Mineralized scale patterns on the cell periphery of the chrysophyte Mallomonas determined by comparative 3D Cryo-FIB SEM data processing

 Three-dimensional cell geometry controls excitable membrane signaling in Dictyostelium cells

 Brief Summary: ''...
-Using a novel method of three-dimensional analysis of the entire cell membrane of Dictyostelium cells, we found that PtdInsP3 domains can propagate persistently in any direction on the entire plasma membrane, while their propagation direction and speed are governed by the geometry of the cell.
-This study opens more general questions about how the system geometry and spatiotemporal signaling interact to control pattern dynamics. ...''
+Using a novel method of three-dimensional analysis of the entire cell membrane of Dictyostelium cells, we found that PtdInsP3 domains can propagate persistently in any direction on the entire plasma membrane, while their propagation direction and speed are governed by the geometry of the cell. ...''

 Dynamics of spatiotemporal line defects and chaos control in complex excitable systems